 Trait Product Pipeline

-Our Trait Product Pipeline integrates Cibus’ Crop Platforms in Canola, Rice, Soybean, Wheat and Corn with our Trait Platforms for Weeds, Disease, Insects and Agronomy.
+Our Trait Product Pipeline integrates Cibus’ Crop Platforms in Canola, Rice, Soybean, Wheat and Corn with our Trait Platforms for Weeds, Disease, Pests and Agronomy.

-Our trait product breeding programs are based on building crop specific RTDS technology platforms for each crop.
-Our initial trait products are expected to be in canola, rice and soybean as we have established RTDS Crop Platforms in canola and rice and expect to have successfully developed our RTDS soybean platform by year end 2022.
-We expect our wheat platform to be completed by year end 2023; and our corn platform by 2025.
+Our trait product breeding programs are based on building crop specific RTDS® technology platforms for each crop.
+Our initial trait products are expected to be in canola, rice and soybean as we have established RTDS Crop Platforms in canola and rice and expect to have successfully developed our RTDS soybean and wheat platforms by year end 2023.
+We expect our corn platform to be complete by 2025.

 Our Initial Trait Products